PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ## BONUS: Pre-commit Hooks
-Checkov can also be configured as pre-commit hook.
-Read how to set them up [here!](https://www.checkov.io/4.Integrations/pre-commit.html)
+Checkov can also be configured as a pre-commit hook.
+Read how to set up [here!](https://www.checkov.io/4.Integrations/pre-commit.html)

 ## Integrate workflow with Terraform Cloud